MrYsLab/python_banyan/docs/additional_gateways.md

 The entry is used to dispatch messages to the correct WebSocket during data transfer.
 This is accomplished on lines 118-119.

-Line 122 creates an asyncio task to receive WebSocket messages from any connected WebSocket client continuously.
+Line 122 creates an asyncio task to continuously receive WebSocket messages from any connected WebSocket client.
  This task passes these messages to the *receive_data* method for further processing.